Introduction

 Independent APS

 With PedSafety’s Guardian® lineup of independent APS systems, an APS is provided with power and indications from the pedestrian signal head through SPI (Signal Power Interface).
-Within the button itself is where all the main information is stored such as data storage, settings, configurations, etc. and the SPI is housed within the pedestrian signal head, routing signals back to the button.
+Within the button itself is where all the main information is stored such as data storage, settings, configurations, etc. and the SPI is housed within the pedestrian signal head, routing signal status back to the button.
+Each APS has a 1 to 1 relationship between the pedestrian signal head and the APS itself.

 Networked APS